Oboij/Blogg/README.md

 ## Endpoint

 An endpoint is a way to authenticate your user to Connections.
-A `BasicEndpoint`, uses a username and password to log into Connections.
+A [BasicEndpoint](http://infolib.lotus.com/resources/social_business_toolkit/javadoc/com/ibm/sbt/services/endpoints/BasicEndpoint.html), uses a username and password to log into Connections.

 ```java
 BasicEndpoint endpoint = new BasicEndpoint();